Dorchester Avenue, Boston

 City of Boston

-Running through the heart of Boston’s Dorchester neighborhood for a length of 4 miles, the project upgraded 13 signalized intersections for pedestrians, motorists and cyclists.
-Elements included bike boxes, accessible ramp upgrades and a coordinated traffic signal system that connected to the City’s Transportation Management Center.
+Running through the heart of Boston’s Dorchester neighborhood for a length of four miles, the project upgraded 13 signalized intersections for pedestrians, motorists, and cyclists.
+Elements included bike boxes, accessible ramp upgrades, and a coordinated traffic signal system that connected to the City’s Transportation Management Center.

 The collaborative approach incorporated the expertise of the City’s agencies and the vision of Dorchester’s businesses and residents.
-With construction complete in September 2012, we are pleased that Dorchester Avenue is now transformed with major safety and mobility improvements.
+We are pleased that Dorchester Avenue is now transformed with major safety and mobility improvements.